 In December 2004, the Financial Accounting Standards Board ("FASB") issued SFAS No. 123R, which replaces SFAS No. 123 and supersedes APB No. 25.
 SFAS No. 123R will require all share-based payments to employees, including grants of employee stock options, to be recognized in the statement of operations based on their fair values.
-The Company implemented SFAS No. 123R in the reporting period beginning January 1, 2006, which resulted in an immaterial effect on its stock compensation expense for the period ended March 31, 2006.
+The Company implemented SFAS No. 123R in the reporting period beginning January 1, 2006, which resulted in an increase to its stock compensation expense of \$187,217 for the period ended June 30, 2006.
 The Company expects stock compensation expense to materially increase in future periods as a result of the adoption of this standard and future possible stock grant activity.